 Everything you need to know about kitchen lighting

 When it comes to lighting your home properly, the most important room is by far the kitchen.
 For a start, a lot of time is spent there, with family and entertaining guests, so you want your lighting scheme to show your kitchen in its best light.
-Also, there are several jobs done in the kitchen that requires good lighting to be done safely, such as working with sharp knives and handling boiling pans.
+Also, several jobs are done in the kitchen that requires good lighting to be done safely, such as working with sharp knives and handling boiling pans.

 So, with these questions in mind, we’ve created this handy guide to talk you through everything you need to know about kitchen lighting.